They say there’s no place like home, but what if clicking your heels three times isn’t enough? And really, what does “home” actually mean?

 Three has always been my lucky number– but ironically, they say bad things come in three’s.
 Well, if bad things come in three’s, I guess in a twisted bit of fate and depending how you look at it, three really is my lucky number.

-A week later, I returned to my apartment after one of those rare occasions where my friends and I were all under the same roof at the same time (much like a lunar eclipse), only to feel a very cold draft wafting through my apartment.
+A week later, I returned to my apartment after one of those rare occasions where my friends and I were all under the same roof at the same time (much like a lunar eclipse), only to feel a very cold draft wafting through.
 My off-white curtains were swaying softly in the cool fall wind.
 It was November in New York, I knew I hadn’t left my window open, so I pulled open the curtains only to realize that the top of my double paned window had fallen from the frame.
 I then closed the curtains, laughed, washed my face and settled into bed with my dog, navigating through the sea of clothing.
 If this wasn’t a sign that it was time to move on, I’m not sure what else it would take.
 The ceiling caving in?

 The next week, due to a baby shower, I found myself again with all of my friends in the same room.
 I told them I was moving to Paris.
 I hadn’t planned anything– the words just tumbled out of my mouth like the clothes had fallen from my closet.
 I had no plane ticket, no apartment, no plan.
 I only had the four years of highschool French and a romantic notion of living in the city that had stolen my heart five years before.
 I was surprised to see my friends so excited and supportive.
 (Perhaps because a plane ride to Paris was more appealing than the L train to Brooklyn).